Time-of-use energy tariffs in the UK: are they worth it in 2026?

 EV drivers

-Homes with electric hot water or storage heaters
+Electric hot water & storage heaters

 Economy 7/10-style setups can perform well when your heating and hot water are designed to charge up off-peak.
+The longer, cheaper night window does the heavy lifting.

 Flexible households (WFH, smart appliances)